-This book is ‘no eccentric view from a lone maverick’ , says British health writer Jerome Burne.
-It contains contributions from 38 doctors, clinicians, researchers and practitioners.
-It doesn’t suggest conventional treatment is irrelevant.
-It looks at why, despite billions spent on cancer research, improvement in survival rates has been ‘pitiful’: specialists have been looking in the wrong place for better survival outcomes.
-Here’ a shortened version of Burne’s brilliant review with a link to the full version. – Marika Sboros
+And it looks at why, despite billions spent on cancer research, improvement in survival rates has been ‘pitiful’: specialists have been looking in the wrong place for better survival outcomes.
+Here’s a shortened version of Burne’s review with a link to the full version. – Marika Sboros

 By Jerome Burne*

-Twelve years ago Robin Daly’s 23-year-old daughter Bryony was dying of cancer when he set up a charity called Yes to Life to provide information about unconventional treatments such as changes in diet, supplements, vitamin C infusions, oxygen therapy and the like.
+Twelve years ago Robin Daly’s 23-year-old daughter Bryony was dying of cancer.
+He set up a charity called Yes to Life.
+He aimed to provide information about unconventional treatments, such as changes in diet, supplements, vitamin C infusions, oxygen therapy and the like.

-At the time, although popular, all such complementary options were sternly rejected as ineffective and possibly dangerous by conventional oncologists.
+At the time, although popular, all such complementary options were sternly rejected as ineffective, possibly dangerous by conventional oncologists.

-The major source of information was Dr Google but the result of putting “cancer” into the search box was a deluge of overwhelming volume of information and opinions.
+The major source of information was Dr Google.
+However, the result of putting “cancer” into the search box was a deluge of overwhelming volume of information and opinions.
 Informed choice was almost impossible.

 It packages expert information in a clear and easily understandable way on how you can help your system handle cancer more effectively.
 It offers another option to relying only on ever more sophisticated ways to zap a tumour.

-When Yes to Life launched it was hard for most patients to understand what linked the various complementary options.
-Why should cutting out all sugar, boosting your oxygen intake and following an alkaline diet all help you to fight cancer?
-They seemed arbitrary and random and finding an explanation was a hit and miss process.
+When Yes to Life launched, it was hard for most patients to understand what linked the various complementary options.
+Why should cutting out all sugar, boosting your oxygen intake and following an alkaline diet help fight cancer?
+They seemed arbitrary and random; finding an explanation was a hit and miss process.

 Today a far more coherent narrative about an alternative approach to cancer, what goes wrong and how to repair it, is emerging.
 The official line, that cancer is the result of random mutations that create rogue cells, which grow fast and have to be fought aggressively with surgery, radiation and drugs, is no longer as convincing as it used to be.